1. Mathematical Content

 1. Preliminary rounds

-Every submitted project will have to go through a preliminary round of presentation and Q&A. The judging panel for the preliminary round consists of 2 to 3 school teachers and is chaired by a mathematician from NUS or NIE.
-The panel of judges can ask questions after each presentation.
-The reviews of the projects based on the four judging criteria will be used as a reference for shortlisting projects for the final round as well as awarding the various colour medals.
+Every submitted project will have to go through a preliminary round.
+The judging panel consists of mathematicians.
+The reviews of the the projects and the presentation videos based on the four judging criteria will be used as a reference for shortlisting projects for the final round as well as awarding the various colour medals.

 2. Award of medals and shortlisting of final round projects

-The chair-persons (mathematicians) of the preliminary round judges will form two panels (one for each of the junior and senior sections) to assess the written reports of the submitted projects.
-Based on the written reports and the grades of the preliminary round, the panel will shortlist the projects for final round presentation and decide on the awards for the other projects.
+Based on the written reports and the grades of the preliminary round, the panel of judges will shortlist the projects for final round presentation and decide on the awards for the other projects.

 3. Final round presentation

-The panel of judges (item 2 above) will assess the final presentation as well as interview the teams.
+The panel of judges will assess the final presentation as well as interview the teams.
 Based on the oral presentation and the written reports, the panel will decide on the best project as well as the awards for the other final round projects.